 If camping is on the agenda, Barriere and the surrounding North Thompson Valley are full of campgrounds (see activities #4 and #5!).
 North Barriere Lake is a nice spot for camping as the lake is great for fishing and swimming.
 There are also quite a few motels in Barriere if you want to stay in town, including the Monte Carlo Motel with an outdoor swimming pool.

 If you’re hungry, make sure to stop by Sam’s Pizza.
-It’s right off of Highway 5, so a handy place to pop into for a bite to eat on this road trip.
-It’s a local favorite for the pizza (and amazing cheesy bread!), pasta, and homemade desserts.
+It’s right off Highway 5, so a handy place to pop into for a bite to eat on this road trip.
+It’s a local favorite for its pizza, amazingly cheesy cheese bread, pasta, and homemade desserts.